The 2014 Commonwealth Short Story Prize has closed for entries.

 The Short Story Prize enables writers to enter work from countries where there is little or no publishing industry.
 Authors writing in languages other than English are also able to enter stories translated into English.
 The Prize unearths and promotes the best new writing from across the Commonwealth, developing literary connections worldwide.

-The Commonwealth Short Story Prize is awarded for the best piece of original unpublished short fiction (2000-5000 words).
+The Short Story Prize is awarded for the best piece of unpublished short fiction (2000-5000 words).
 Regional winners will receive £2,500 and the Overall Winner will receive £5,000.
 Translators will receive additional prize money.

-Commonwealth Writers is delighted to partner with Granta Magazine again this year to give the overall and regional winners of the 2013 Commonwealth Short Story Prize the opportunity to have their story edited and published by Granta online.
+Commonwealth Writers is delighted to continue its partnership with Granta Magazine to give the overall and regional winners of the 2014 Commonwealth Short Story Prize the opportunity to have their story edited and published by Granta online.